 Ape Cave isn’t in Oregon, but it’s close enough for a day trip or overnight.
 It’s located on the backside of Mt St Helen; the nearest town is Cougar, Washington.
 We stayed in a hotel and drove up the mountainside in the morning.

 A $5 day pass is required.
 You can buy one in Cougar or at the Ape Headquarters.
 We used our America the Beautiful pass which allows access to all federal parks.

-There’s no fee for hiking the cave (other than the $5 day pass for parking).
-You can rent lanterns for $5 each.
+At the headquarters, you can rent lanterns for $5 each.
 We rented lanterns, but I wish we’d taken our own headlamps.
 The lanterns are the old-fashioned kind with glass globes; they’re breakable and they’re HOT.
 Not safe for kids, plus we didn’t have both hands free for navigating the path or helping our kids.
 Headlamps for all of us would have worked much better.
 The Ape Headquarters also has snacks, water, and souvenirs.

-From the headquarters, we walked up a path to the entrance of the cave.
+From the headquarters, walk up the path to the entrance of the cave.
 This is the entrance for all hikers, but once at the bottom the stairs, you can go two directions.
 One is an easy 1.6 mile round trip.
 The other is a more difficult hike that’s a bit longer.
 We took the easy way.

 |Descending into the Ape Cave|

 |Once inside, we stopped to put on jackets.
 Year-round temp in the cave is 42°F.|